Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started-Wallets.md

-## Getting Started: Wallet Payment Methods
+## Getting Started: Wallet Integrations

 This section provides a step-by-step for implementing Apple Pay and Google Pay.